 - Associated features of severe malnutrition may be present.

 |Associated features of severe malnutrition in anorexia nervosa |

 - See “Screening for eating disorders” for indications and screening modalities.

 - Obtain height and weight measurements to calculate BMI and malnutrition severity.

-- Determine if individuals fulfill the DSM-5 diagnostic criteria for AN to confirm the diagnosis.
+- Determine if individuals fulfill the to confirm the diagnosis.

 - Evaluate for complications and comorbidities, and rule out possible organic etiologies; see “Initial evaluation for a suspected eating disorder.”